 Yes, it is possible to qualify for life insurance even if you have been diagnosed with an aneurysm.
 However, your diagnosis may affect the terms of your policy and the premiums you will have to pay.

 It is worth noting that different insurance companies have different underwriting guidelines and may have varying approaches to assessing risk for individuals with an aneurysm.
-Therefore, it may be helpful to shop around and compare quotes from multiple insurance companies to find the policy that is right for you.
+Therefore, shopping around and comparing quotes from multiple insurance companies to find the right policy for you may be helpful.

 Why do life insurance companies care if I have been diagnosed with Aneurysm?

-That said however, most insurance companies aren’t going to immediately rule out insuring someont that has been diagnosed with an aneurysm.
-Instead, most insurance companies want to ensure that they are providing coverage that accurately reflects the risks associated with each individual policyholder.
-When assessing the risk associated with a person who has been diagnosed with an aneurysm, the insurer will consider several factors, including the size and location of the aneurysm, the person’s overall health, and the treatment plan in place.
+Most insurance companies aren’t going to rule out insuring someone diagnosed with an aneurysm immediately.
+Instead, most insurance companies want to ensure that they provide coverage that accurately reflects the risks associated with each policyholder.
+When assessing the risk associated with a person diagnosed with an aneurysm, the insurer will consider several factors, including the size and location of the Aneurysm, the person’s overall health, and the treatment plan in place.

 What kind of information will the insurance companies ask me or be interested in?

-When applying for life insurance, you’ll typically need to complete an application that includes questions about your personal and medical history.
+When applying for life insurance, you’ll typically need to complete an application with questions about your personal and medical history.
 If you’ve been diagnosed with an aneurysm, the insurance company may request additional information about your condition and its management.
 This could include: